 Liver Wind covers a range of health hazards that occur suddenly and potentially lethally.

 There are three categories, with different symptoms and different causes, but some symptoms are common to all.

 Chinese medicine is wonderfully visual.
-Liver Wind shows itself by seeming to push upwards, so it affects the upper parts of the body.
+Liver Wind shows itself by seeming to push upwards, affecting the upper parts of the body.

-If you wonder about the use of the word 'Wind', think what wind in the trees looks like.
-They move, the leaves flutter, the tree is restless and its stance, off to one side, is urgent and pressing.
+If you wonder about the use of the word ‘Wind’, think what wind in the trees looks like.
+They move, the leaves flutter, the tree is restless.
+Pushed by the force of the atmosphere to one side, its stance is urgent and pressing.

 The higher the wind, the more the tension in the tree and the more urgently the leaves try to fly away.